The Multiplication Formulas of Weighted Quantum Cluster Functions: Introduction, notation and main results

 Cluster algebras were introduced by Fomin and Zelevinsky \cite{FZ} in order to find an algebraic framework for understanding total positivity in algebraic groups and canonical bases in quantum groups.
 They are commutative algebras over $\mathbb{Z}$ generated by certain elements called cluster variables.
 There is an iterative procedure called mutation to obtain new cluster variables from initial cluster variables.
-In the most canonical examples, cluster variables are indexed by almost positive roots of the Kac-Moody algebras.
+For an cluster algebra of finite type, the cluster variables are in bijection with the almost positive roots of the corresponding simple Lie algebra.

-Cluster algebras have close connections to representation theory of algebras via cluster category and cluster character.
-Cluster categories constructed by Buan--Marsh--Reineke--Reiten--Todorov \cite{BMRRT} are certain categories of representations over acyclic quivers.
-Given an acyclic quiver $Q$, the cluster category $\mathcal{C}_Q$ associated with $Q$ is the orbit category $\mathcal{D}^b(Q)/\tau\circ [-1].$ Indecomposable objects in $\mathcal{C}_Q$ correspond to the almost positive roots in the root system of the Lie algebra $\mathfrak{g}$ of type $Q$.
-The cluster category has the 2-Calabi-Yau property, i.e., for any $M, N\in \mathcal{C}_Q.$
+Cluster algebras have close connections to representation theory of algebras via cluster categories and cluster characters.
+The cluster category was constructed by Buan--Marsh--Reineke--Reiten--Todorov \cite{BMRRT} as a quotient of the bounded derived category of the module category of a~finite-dimensional hereditary algebra.
+Given an acyclic quiver $Q$, the cluster category $\mathcal{C}_Q$ associated with $Q$ is the orbit category $\mathcal{D}^b(Q)/\tau\circ [-1].$ Indecomposable objects in $\mathcal{C}_Q$ correspond to the almost positive roots in the root system of the Lie algebra $\mathfrak{g}_Q$ of type $Q$.
+The cluster category has the 2-Calabi--Yau property, i.e., for any $M, N\in \mathcal{C}_Q$.